Is Chisinau worth visiting?

 The local currency in Moldova is the Leu (MDL).
 The exchange rate is approximately 1 EUR=19.15 MDL and 1 USD=17.60 MDL.
 You can easily exchange money at a bank or exchange office—just look for those with a '0% commission' sign on the door.
 For the best exchange rates in banks, check Curs.md.

+In Chisinau there’s generally no need to carry a lot of cash as most stores accept foreign credit and debit cards.
 That said, you might still need cash for things like tipping in restaurants, paying museum entrance fees, or using public transportation.
 Having 300-400 MDL in 20, 50 and 100 bills is enough to carry at a time.

-How much to tip in Chisinau?
+Do you tip in Chisinau?

 In Moldova, tipping is seen as a gesture of appreciation, not an obligation.
 The only situation where tipping is somewhat expected is in restaurants.
 Elsewhere, tipping is genuinely optional and not required.